 The most distinctive feature of the calyx is the large number of readily releasable vesicle pools (RRVPs) that are all driven by the same presynaptic action potential.
-Neocortical synapses may only contain one or a few RRVPs.
+Neocortical synapses may contain only one or a few RRVPs.
 Increasing the number of pools increases the amount of information transmitted by the synapse (Fuhrmann et al., 2002).
-A single RRVP provides less than 0.1 bits of information per PSR for a model neocortical synapse (Fuhrmann et al., 2002).
-Figure 7e,f shows that the magnitude of MI is similarly dependent on the number of RRVPs at the calyx, reducing from a maximum of 1.5 bits per PSR with 550 pools to 0.45 bits per PSR with only 50 pools.
-However, the increase in MI with the number of RRVPs is sublinear, hence bits of information per RRVP decreases as more pools are added.
+A single RRVP provides fewer than 0.1 bits of information per PSR for a model neocortical synapse (Fuhrmann et al., 2002).
+Figures 7e and 7f show that the magnitude of MI is similarly dependent on the number of RRVPs at the calyx, reducing from a maximum of 1.5 bits per PSR with 550 pools to 0.45 bits per PSR with only 50 pools.
+However, the increase in MI with the number of RRVPs is sublinear; hence, the number of bits of information per RRVP falls as more pools are added.

 In summary, information transmission over a wide frequency range may be carried by both depressive and facilitatory processes that lead to smaller or larger PSRs, respectively, for shorter ISIs.
 These processes tend to counteract one another, which, for our model of the calyx of Held, results in a transition phase where MI may decline as information switches from being carried by slower vesicle recycling to faster facilitation of release probability.
-The optimum frequency and magnitude of MI depends on the amplitude and time course of the individual information carriers.
+The optimum frequency and magnitude of MI depend on the amplitude and time course of the individual information carriers.